heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 If your solution is too complex, we might penalize you.

-You can use any other dependency you want in your Maven project.
+You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.

 ## Submission